patrickbucher/paedubucher.ch/articles.md/free-bsd-on-desktop-part-1.md

     # pkg install xf86-video-intel drm-kmod

-The kernel modul can be activated on startup by adding it to the `rc.conf` as
+(Note that «drm» doesn't stand for «digital rights management» in this context, but for «direct rendering modules».)
+The kernel module can be activated on startup by adding it to the `rc.conf` as follows:
-follows:

     # echo 'lkd_list="/boot/modules/i915kms.ko"' >> /etc/rc.conf